BunniwuvsPoni/Tools/Ubiquiti/Wireless Optimization.md

 Devices consideration

-	- Not all devices/wireless cards are equal, often times an iPhone will produce much better bandwidth numbers than laptops even thought they both are compliant with the wireless standard
+	- Not all devices/wireless cards are equal, often times an iPhone will produce much better bandwidth numbers than laptops even thought they both are compliant with the same wireless standard

 Smart Queues